tardate/LittleArduinoProjects/Electronics101/RFSwitch/README.md

 I've wired up the sender to a 9V battery.

 ### Receiver
-The receiver is pwered with 5V.
+The receiver is powered with 5V.
 When data is received, it takes the data line high.

 Initially, I just had an LED wired to the data line.
 That worked reasonably well: press the button on the sender, and the receiver blinks the LED!
 How simple is that?